mattmakesmaps/kvru-utils/mp3convert/README.md

 from `./mp3convert/tests/` run `pipenv run python -m unittest`

+- Use `foobar2000` to edit metadata for test files.

 ## Notes

 - Default behavior is to copy the directory structure of `inputdir` to `outputdir`